ranky/media-bundle/README.md

 https://user-images.githubusercontent.com/2461400/208732093-44cf5a21-62f9-4402-bbcf-0cffa4aa56f6.mp4

+## Advantages

+* The interface is built with React, not jQuery, which means it is more modern and efficient.
+* File resizing and compression is handled on the server side (admin), not endorsed to the client, which saves resources and improves performance.
+* The interface is inspired by WordPress, a widely-used and well-respected platform, which means it is user-friendly and reliable.
+* Media File Manager is managed through the database, rather than the hard drive, which means it is more organized and easier to manage.
+* The Media File Manager is designed with SEO in mind, which means it can help improve your website's search engine rankings.
+* You can choose not to secure the routes, which means you have more flexibility in how you use the Media File Manager.
+* The Media File Manager is designed to be scalable and customizable, thanks to its use of interfaces and Dependency Inversion Principle (DIP).
+This allows for the creation of reusable and adaptable components that can be modified without changing the existing code.
+* By adhering to a Hexagonal Architecture and Domain-Driven Design (DDD), the Media File Manager is able to maintain a clear separation of concerns and prioritize the business logic.

 ## Features

 * User-friendly interface:
   * Offers a wide range of configurable options, allowing you to customize its behavior to fit your needs
   * Single or multiple upload
+  * Drag & drop
   * List or grid view
   * Edit alt, title and name
   * Single and bulk delete